saraclohisey/lab_handbook/preparing_manuscript_for_publication.md

 Dear X
 Attached is the final draft of manuscript "[TITLE]".
 Thank you all for your excellent contribution to this work.

-We plan to submit to [JOURNAL] by [DATE] and we would apprecaited revisions and comments before this.
+We plan to submit to [JOURNAL] by [DATE] and we would appreciate your revisions and comments before this date so we may incorporate them.

-If we don't hear from you we will assume you are OK with the submission of this manuscript.
+If we don't hear from you, we will assume you are OK with the submission of this manuscript.

 Thanks again,